MyGamesDevelopmentAcc/MyTradeChatSpammer/README.md

 # MyTradeChatSpammer

-MyTradeChatSpammer is a World of Warcraft addon for storing trade messages and posting them to Trade chat in a rotating loop.
+**MyTradeChatSpammer is a World of Warcraft addon for storing trade messages and posting them to Trade chat in a rotating loop.**

+I like the new crafting system, but one of its downsides is that, in order to craft for others, people need to know you exist.
+This led to the creation of this addon, which solves that problem.
+It allows you to set up multiple messages to post in trade chat, such as “LFW [Blacksmith] – can craft max ilvl tools!” or “LFW – crafting all tools, /w me!”
+The messages rotate in a cycle while you are in a city and actively playing.

+For a long time, I was hesitant to share this addon publicly to avoid contributing to trade chat spam.
+However, I noticed that other addons already offer similar functionality, so I decided to release this one as well.
+There are built-in limits to prevent excessive messaging beyond what someone would send manually by clicking a macro.
+The only difference is that with this addon, you do not have to click the macro — you can simply play the game.

 ## What it does